Blog/Testimonials·8 min read

 Intercom testimonial page example

-• A featured story layout with large visuals supported by smaller testimonial cards below.
+• Featured story layout with large visuals supported by smaller testimonial cards below.

 • Featured customer stories from companies like Anthropic, Rocket Money, and Lightspeed.